 • results (array of objects) — One result per input item, in the order requested:

-• sequence_index (int) — Zero-based index of the input sequence
+• sequence_index (int) — Zero-based index of the input sequence in the request

-• per_residue_embeddings (array of arrays of float, shape: [L, 1024], optional) — Per-residue embeddings (L ≤ 512)
+• per_residue_embeddings (array of arrays of float, shape: [L, 1024], optional) — Per-residue embedding vectors for the sequence (L ≤ 512)

-• cls_embeddings (array of float, shape: 1024, optional) — CLS token embedding
+• cls_embeddings (array of float, size: 1024, optional) — CLS token embedding vector for the sequence

 Example response: